 The Raiden network includes auxiliary services, that enhance the overall user experience.
 These services include

-The service will keep its view on the token network updated by listening to blockchain events and a public matrix room where current capacities and fees (Capacity Updates) are being published.
-Nodes can publish their channel capacities and fees in order to advertise their channels and mediate payments.
+The service will keep its view on the token network updated by listening to blockchain events and messages send from individual nodes in which current capacities and fees are being published.
+Nodes can voluntarily publish this information in order to advertise their channels and mediate payments.

 By default the Raiden client will chose a suitable Pathfinding service for you.
 As all PFSs are registered in the service registry, it will iterate over all of them and choose one that has a fee which is lower then a given threshold.